The 599 open top bus driving round a corner. There is a grey slate house in the background, and green trees and bushes on either side of the road.

 Minibus tours and bus explorer tickets

-Taking a cruise is a great way to experience our beautiful Lake District views.
-Combining a one-way cruise with a bus, walk or cycle can be a great way to travel around a lake in one day.
+Taking a cruise is a great way to experience our beautiful Lake District.
+Combining a one-way cruise with a bus, walk or cycle is great way to travel around a lake in one day.
 The following four lakes have passenger boats with multiple stops:

 Windermere: